salesforce/refocus/docs/Contributing.md

 ## Acceptance Criteria

 - No security vulnerabilities!
+- Comments!
+  - Module-level comments
+  - Function-level comments
+  - Comments on any interesting or complex blocks of code
+  - Comments on any interesting or complex algorithms
 - New tests!
+  - Code coverage tooling and % TBD
-- All existing tests pass!
+- All tests pass!
+- Docs!
 - Style!
-(Run `gulp lint` to make sure your contribution follows our project's style guidelines.)
+  - Run `gulp lint` to make sure your contribution follows our project's style guidelines (based on (https://github.com/airbnb/javascript)).

 ## Copyright and Licensing